DOCENTIA: Support program for the evaluation of the quality of teaching activity of university professors

 Supporting documents and tools

-For the evaluation of designs, the monitoring of implementation and the certification of evaluation procedures, the agencies participating in the DOCENTIA procedure have developed the following documentation and tools based on the integration and updating of previous procedure documentation, as well as the new Criteria and Guidelines for Quality Assurance 2015.
+For the evaluation of designs, monitoring of implementation and certification of evaluation procedures, the agencies participating in the DOCENTIA programme have developed the following documentation and tools based on the integration and updating of the previous programme documentation.

 Evaluation reports